Select all tags that apply!

 For the animal lover in you, talk a walk on the wild side by visiting Catty Shack Ranch Wildlife Sanctuary, where you’ll find a variety of exotic big cats that have been rescued from tumultuous conditions and brought to live in this beautifully preserved forever home.
 Ranked the #1 attraction in Jacksonville by Trip Advisor, the Catty Shack Ranch provides a safe and sustainable environment for tigers, lions, pumas, leopards, lynx, foxes and more, all with the help of a group of well-trained volunteers and medical professionals.
 Take a tour of the sanctuary with any number of big cat handlers who look like Indiana Jones (kidding).

 Nestled in the nook of Nassau Sound, Big Talbot Island is a protected nature preserve and white sandy beach offering a coveted place for birdwatchers and photographers to capture fleeting moments in time.
 With designated areas for picnics, hiking, boating and nature study, Big Talbot Island State Park is a peaceful place to relax on the bluffs, fish in the salt marsh or explore the driftwood landscape.
 Look for the salt-washed skeletons of oak trees, cedar trees and other pieces of the boneyard that wash up from the shore.
+If your looking for a comprehensive list of Jacksonville beaches & water activities click here.

 The lucky observer just might spot the hatching of baby shore birds as spring approaches at this secluded barrier island.
 Located just south of Big Talbot Island, this park is home to dozens of species of migratory birds who use the route to rear and raise their young.
 Go camping, mountain biking, canoeing and kayaking, swimming, surfing, or even have your wedding along a white, sandy beach or in a secret garden.
 It’s open year-round and usually dog-friendly.

 Not the planet, but the astronomically stunning beach that abuts the coastal community of Jacksonville’s northeast corner and Palm Valley, Neptune Beach invites beachgoers looking for rest and relaxation, and a lot of delicacies to pleasure your palate.
 From the towering palm trees by day to the Instagram-worthy sunsets by dusk, you’ll just have to see these views up close.
 This area is primarily a travel destination for summer tourists.
 Check out the giant Jaguar statue at Beaches Town Center for a cool photo against the sunset.
+Check out a full guide to Jacksonville beaches.

 A low-lying, flat and sandy beach, Atlantic Beach in northeast Jacksonville offers another laid-back piece of paradise for those who enjoy golf, parks, and other outdoor activities.
 Like to surf?
 Plenty of that here, with unobstructed access to waves, wildlife and wonder.
 Stop by Jax Surf and Paddle and pick up a new board, grab a beer at the Atlantic Beach Brewing Company or watch the sea turtles sunbathe by the stream at Howell Park nearby.